paulinedussart/coworkspace/README.md

 Is a website to book a desk in a coworkspace and allow the coworkspace to manage theirs desks

-## Installation
-1. To install all the dependencies
+## Installation of all the dependencies

 For the Gemfile